beaver700nh/eeprommer3/firmware/README.md

 ### `comm.cpp`/`comm.hpp`

-These files contain code for a basic protocol for communication with a host device over the serial port.
-Note that the code here is very old and is not guaranteed to work properly.
-It is also not being used at the moment.
+These files contain code for a basic protocol for serial communication with a computer over USB.
+The `Comm` namespace can send and recieve packets, defined as an 8-bit packet length (0x00 for 1 byte, 0xFF for 256 bytes) followed by the packet contents.
+Recieving is blocking, with an optional timeout.

 ### `constants.hpp`